 However, Duke Lionel was no agitator like the last challenger.
-Despite his lanky build and flamboyant doublet, he was a veteran of four campaigns and respected by common soldiers and nobles alike.
+Despite his lanky build, colorful furs, and his flamboyant doublet, he was a veteran of four campaigns and respected by common soldiers and nobles alike.

 "Your Highness has sent General Clermont and even Colonel von Mackensen into a hopeless final stand, and for what?
 So we could flee west with tails between our legs?
 Well I refuse to disgrace myself with such cowardice!"

 "Nor I!" shouted several nobles who followed him.